sbeamer/gapbs/README.md

 To Learn More
 -------------
 The [specification](http://arxiv.org/abs/1508.03619) (above) provides the most detailed description of the benchmark and the reference implementation.
 The benchmark kernels were selected by a thorough methodology including an extensive literature search [2] and a detailed workload characterization [3].
-In 2020, the leading shared-memory graph frameworks competed accoring to the GAP Benchmark specifications [1].
+In 2020, the leading shared-memory graph frameworks competed according to the GAP Benchmark specifications [1].

 1. Ariful Azad, Mohsen Mahmoudi Aznaveh, Scott Beamer, et al. [*Evaluation of Graph Analytics Frameworks Using the GAP Benchmark Suite*](https://ieeexplore.ieee.org/document/9251247).
 International Symposium on Workload Characterization (IISWC), October 2020.